Col-E/recaf-developer-documentation/plugins-and-scripts/plugin-vs-script.md

 ## What is a script?

 A script is a single Java source file that is executed by users whenever they choose.
-They can be written as a full class to support similar capabilities to plugins, or in a short-hand that offers automatic imports of most common utility classes, but no access to services.
+They can be written as a full class to support similar capabilities to plugins such as service injection, or in a short-hand that offers automatic imports of most common utility classes, but no access to services.

 ### Full class script